KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

 By Theorems \ref{theorem:main} and \ref{theorem:3}, in the case $\d=1$ (so hypersurfaces in $\R^{2}$), we get a singular \abbr{KPZ}-type equation limit for \eqref{eq:flucprocess}.
 In particular, we can take $\mathbf{K}$ in Theorem \ref{theorem:main} to converge to a delta function on the diagonal of $\partial\mathds{M}\times\partial\mathds{M}$ sufficiently slowly and deduce convergence of $\mathbf{Y}^{\e}$ to \eqref{eq:singSPDE}.

 Let us also mention that the analytic topologies used in Theorems \ref{theorem:main} and \ref{theorem:3} are quite different ($\mathscr{C}^{2}(\partial\mathds{M})$ versus weak-$\ast$ convergence).
-As we mentioned above, improving the topology of convergence in Theorem \ref{theorem:3} is probable, but it is not likely that it holds in $\mathscr{C}^{2}(\partial\mathds{M})$, since \eqref{eq:singSPDE} is a singular \abbr{SPDE}.
-But convergence in Theorem \ref{theorem:main} in a topology weaker than $\mathscr{C}^{2}(\partial\mathds{M})$ seems to be difficult (as noted after Theorem \ref{theorem:main}), since the proof is largely based on elliptic regularity.
-It would be interesting to close this gap; this would strengthen the double-scaling limit result in the previous paragraph (e.g. quantify convergence of $\mathbf{K}$ to a delta).
+As mentioned above, improving the topology of convergence in Theorem \ref{theorem:3} is probable, but it {{}cannot hold} in $\mathscr{C}^{2}(\partial\mathds{M})$ since \eqref{eq:singSPDE} is a singular \abbr{SPDE}.
+Convergence in Theorem \ref{theorem:main} in a topology weaker than $\mathscr{C}^{2}(\partial\mathds{M})$ seems to be difficult (as noted after Theorem \ref{theorem:main}), since the proof is largely based on elliptic regularity.
+It would be interesting to close this gap; this would strengthen the double-scaling limit result (e.g. quantify convergence of $\mathbf{K}$ to a delta).